apache/mynewt-site/docs/os/modules/split/split.md

 ## When do I use split images

-If you application fits into the available image slots, there is no advantage to using split images.
+If your application fits into the available image slots, there is no advantage to using split images.
 In general, split images are harder to debug and more complicated to upload.
-However for larger application, there may not be enough flash space to have two copies of the entire application.
+However for a larger application, there may not be enough flash space to have two copies of the entire application.
 This is when split image becomes necessary.

 ## How do I tell Newt I am building a split image?